 - b.
 A full letter tray is one in which faced, upright pieces fill the length of the tray between 85% and 100% full. - c.
 A less-than-full letter tray is one that contains mail for the same destination regardless of quantity or whether a full tray was previously prepared for that destination.
 Less-than-full trays may be prepared only if permitted by the standards for the price claimed. - d.
 An overflow letter tray is a less-than-full tray that contains all pieces remaining after preparation of full trays for the same destination.
 Overflow trays may be prepared only if permitted by the standards for the price claimed. - e.
-A 5-digit scheme sort for automation letters yields 5-digit scheme trays for those 5-digit ZIP Codes identified in the USPS City State Product and 5-digit trays for other areas.
-Mail prepared using 5-digit scheme sort must be entered no later than 90 days after the release date of the City State Product used to obtain the scheme information (see 708.3.0, Coding Accuracy Support System (CASS)).
-The 5-digit ZIP Codes in each scheme are treated as a single presort destination subject to a single minimum volume, with no further separation by 5-digit ZIP Code required.
-Trays prepared for a 5-digit scheme destination that contain pieces for only one of the schemed 5-digit ZIP Codes are still considered 5-digit scheme sorted and are labeled accordingly.
+A 5-digit scheme sort for automation letters yields 5-digit scheme trays for 5-digit ZIP Codes identified in labeling list L012 and 5-digit trays for other areas.
+The 5-digit ZIP Codes in each scheme are treated as one presort destination subject to a minimum volume, with no further separation by 5-digit ZIP Code required.
+Trays prepared for a 5-digit scheme destination that contain pieces for only one of the schemed 5-digit ZIP Codes are considered 5-digit scheme sorted.
 When standards require 5-digit/scheme sort, mailers must prepare all possible 5-digit scheme trays, then prepare all possible 5-digit trays. - f.
 A 3-digit scheme sort yields 3-digit scheme trays for those 3-digit ZIP Code prefixes listed in L003 and 3-digit trays for other areas.
 The 3-digit ZIP Code prefixes in each scheme are treated as a single presort destination subject to a single minimum tray volume, with no further separation by 3-digit prefix required.
 Trays prepared for a 3-digit scheme destination that contain pieces for only one of the schemed 3-digit areas are still considered 3-digit scheme sorted and are labeled accordingly.
 When standards require 3-digit/scheme sort, mailers must prepare all possible 3-digit scheme trays, then prepare all possible 3-digit trays. - g.
 An origin 3-digit (or origin 3-digit scheme) tray contains all mail (regardless of quantity) for a 3-digit ZIP Code (or 3-digit scheme) area processed by the SCF in whose service area the mail is verified.
 A separate tray may be prepared for each 3-digit ZIP Code (or 3-digit scheme) area. - h.
 The required at [quantity] instruction (e.g., "required at 10 pieces") means that the particular unit must be prepared for the corresponding presort level whenever the specified quantity of mail is reached or exceeded.
 Bundles and containers may contain more than the specified required at quantity up to the applicable maximum physical size.
 Subject to applicable price eligibility standards, smaller quantities may be prepared only if permitted.
-Where specified by standard, required preparation applies only if the mailer chooses to qualify for the corresponding price. - i.
-The optional at [quantity] instruction means that the particular unit may be prepared for the corresponding presort level whenever the specified quantity of mail is reached or exceeded.
+Where specified by standard, required preparation applies only if the mailer chooses to qualify for the corresponding price. - The optional at [quantity] instruction means that the particular unit may be prepared for the corresponding presort level whenever the specified quantity of mail is reached or exceeded.
 Bundles or containers may contain more than the specified optional at quantity up to the applicable maximum physical size.
 Smaller quantities may be prepared only if permitted by applicable price eligibility standards.
 Standards for quantities with which preparation is optional are often followed by standards for larger quantities with which preparation is required.